jetbrains-academy/SimpleAndroidApp/Configuration/Emulator/task.md

  - Select the system image for a particular API level and then click `Next`.
  - Change AVD properties as needed and then click `Finish`.

- Now your virtual device is set up and you can run any task of your application by selecting the task in the **Edit Run/Debug Configurations** drop-down menu as shown in the figure below.
+ Now your virtual device is set up and you can run your application from any task by selecting the task in the **Edit Run/Debug Configurations** drop-down menu as shown in the figure below.

 <p></p>